-14. As a general rule, roaming providers cannot apply a price for regulated roaming services which exceeds the price that would be incurred by the customers if they were consuming those services in the home country.
-This is known as the domestic retail price as defined in Article 2 (2n) Roaming Regulation.

-15. In the case of per-unit domestic retail prices, roaming providers may apply different prices for calls or SMS to the network of the customer ("on-net") than to a network other than the customer's network ("off-net"), with the latter typically exceeding the former.
-For the purposes of the Roaming Regulation, according to Article 2 (2n)
+- 14. As a general rule, roaming providers cannot apply a price for regulated roaming services which exceeds the price that would be incurred by the customers if they were consuming those services in the home country.
+This is known as the domestic retail price as defined in Article 2 (2n) Roaming Regulation. - 15.
+In the case of per-unit domestic retail prices, roaming providers may apply different prices for calls or SMS to the network of the customer ("on-net") than to a network other than the customer's network ("off-net"), with the latter typically exceeding the former.
+For the purposes of the Roaming Regulation, according to Article 2 (2n) Roaming Regulation, roaming providers may consider the off-net price as the domestic retail price.
+In case there are different off-net prices in a subscription, roaming providers must use the same charging mechanism which would apply to the relevant roaming customers in their Member State.

 4 The Roaming Regulation foresees that the CIR will be updated.
-Once a new CIR is published, the Retail Guidelines will be updated taking into account the new provisions
+Once a new CIR is published, the Retail Guidelines will be updated taking into account the new provisions.